 Specify whether/where to write a unified diff if the files differ.
 Use "" to not write a unified diff, "-" to write the unified diff to the standard output stream (stdout), or otherwise an absolute or relative local file system path of the file to which to write the unified diff.
-May contain both \ and / as path separators.
+May contain both $\$ and / as file separators.